opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 Knitfab is an automated platform that manages training processes and their associated artifacts.

-When a new dataset is registered, the initial model with the tag `mode:incremental-train` will be automatically recognized by the incremental training plan, triggering a new training run.
+When a new dataset is registered, the initial model with the tag `mode:incremental-train` will be automatically recognized by the incremental training Plan, triggering a new training Run.

 To prevent this unintended behavior, execute the following command to remove the `mode:incremental-train` tag from the initial model: